Terence-A/Terence_Arseneault_Portfolio/README.md

 - **Location:** Saint John, New Brunswick, Canada

 Thank you for visiting my GitHub repository.
 Feel free to explore my projects and get in touch!

----

-This version includes all the information you provided in a structured and visually appealing manner.
-Feel free to make any further adjustments or additions as needed!